How can you make the other person win?

 In a world where mobbing, abuses, and prejudice seem to be the norm, it is not only idealistic to let other people win, but it makes complete sense in terms of business values.

-This entire discussion precludes that people you are not interacting with are not abusers, agents of mobbing, sociopaths, or psychopaths in a clinical sense.
+This entire discussion precludes that people you are not interacting with don’t have an antisocial personality disorder.

 How do I know that somebody is one of these?

-One of my coachees was telling me that a colleague he has conflicts with is a psychopath.
-I mentioned to him that normally only 2-4% of people are and encouraged him to use many of the advice that I shared above.
+One of my coachees told me that a colleague he has regularly conflicts with is a “psychopath”.
+I told him that normally only 2-4% of people are and encouraged him to use much of the advice I shared above.
 At our next coaching session, he told me:

 - “This guy is quite nice.”